Multi-Task Instruction Tuning via Data Scheduling for Low-Resource Arabic SpeechLLMs: Methodology

+In this section, we compare four strategies under the same model, optimization settings, and fixed computational setup.

+\paragraph{A. Uniform Mixing Baseline (UM):} We sample training instances uniformly from the pooled multi-task set $\mathcal{D}$.
+This is a standard baseline for instruction tuning.

-We implement a curriculum based on semantic abstraction.
-The model is exposed to tasks in five sequential stages as shown below: \begin{enumerate} [leftmargin=*,labelsep=0.4em] \item[] \textbf{Acoustic}: ASR $\rightarrow$ \textbf{Paralinguistic}: DID, SER $\rightarrow$ \textbf{Reasoning}: TSUM, SSUM. \end{enumerate} where we also include a portion of previous stage tasks in the current one.
+\paragraph{B. Task-Progressive Curriculum (TPC):} TPC trains in different stages ordered by task abstraction.
+The model is exposed to tasks in five sequential stages: \textbf{Acoustic}: ASR $\rightarrow$ \textbf{Paralinguistic}: DID, SER $\rightarrow$ \textbf{Semantic abstraction}: TSUM, SSUM.
+At each stage, we retain a fixed fraction of data from earlier stages to reduce forgetting.